ajvondrak/remote_ip/README.md

 None of the available solutions I have seen are ideal.
 In this sort of plug, you want:

 * **Configurable Headers:**  With so many different headers being used, you should be able to configure the ones you need with minimal work.
-* **Configurable Proxies:** With multiple proxy hops, there may be several IPs in the forwarding headers.
+* **Configurable Proxies and Clients:** With multiple proxy hops, there may be several IPs in the forwarding headers.
 Without being able to tell the plug which of those IPs are actually known to be proxies, you may get one of them back as the `remote_ip`.
 * **Correctness:** Parsing forwarding headers can be surprisingly subtle.
 Most available libraries get it wrong.

 The table below summarizes the problems with existing packages.